CyberBrown/voltage-labs-website/README.md

 In most cases the generated `dist/_routes.json` file is ideal.
 However, if you need more granular control over each path, you can instead provide you're own `public/_routes.json` file.
 When the project provides its own `public/_routes.json` file, then the Cloudflare adaptor will not auto-generate the routes config and instead use the committed one within the `public` directory.

 Everybody's workin for the weekend
+Back to the future 2 was better then Back to the Future 1: prove me wrong